BCG-X-Official/sklearndf/sphinx/source/contribution_guide.rst

             FACET_V_JOBLIB: '=>0.13'
             FACET_V_NUMPY: '=>1.16'

-Note that the evironment variables set here are referenced in the ``conda-build/meta.yaml``.
-Testing for this variety of package dependencies helps us to identify potential version conflicts.
+Note that the environment variables set here are referenced in the ``conda-build/meta.yaml``.
+Testing this variety of package dependencies helps to identify potential version conflicts.